AndreiMaikov/OM_shipping--SQL/Readme.md

 For each vehicle, the **vehicles_not_in_service** table provides beginning and ending times of the planned periods when the vehicle cannot be used for shipping due to any reason – e.g., being in repairs or employed for another service.

-Within each wave and for employee, the table **wave_staff_availability** lists all the time intervals that the employee is available for (during the entire interval).
-The **wave_vehicle_availability** table provides the same information about the vehicles.
+Within each wave and for employee, the table **wave_available_staff** lists all the time intervals that the employee is available for (during the entire interval).
+The **wave_available_vehicles** table provides the same information about the vehicles.

 #### Constraints